 Jeff woke up and saw that Ryan had fallen asleep, his Kindle lying on the bed between them.
 He got up and took a leak and checked the time.
 It was almost quarter to six.

 When he got back he saw that Ryan was drooling onto his t-shirt.
 He almost laughed out loud but held it back.
-Instead he decided to wake him, so he gently placed his hand on Ryan’s left shoulder.
+Instead he decided to wake him.
+He gently placed his hand on Ryan’s left shoulder.
 Ryan didn’t wake.
 Instead he sighed and bent his head to the left onto Jeff’s hand.
 Then he smiled and sighed again.
-It appeared that Ryan was dreaming and Jeff wasn’t sure whether he should wake him or not, so he didn’t try to move his hand away.
+It appeared Ryan was dreaming.
+Jeff wasn’t sure whether he should wake him or not, so he didn’t try to move his hand away.
 Ryan sort of shrugged his left shoulder then kissed the back of Jeff’s wrist.
 Jeff’s eyes bugged out and he let out a gasp.
 That made Ryan start to wake and bring his right hand up and put it on top of Jeff’s hand and rubbed them together.
 He mumbled, “Hi, Sean.
 When did you…” He finally saw Jeff standing there with a shocked expression.
 “Oh, fuck!”
 He pulled his hand away.
 “I’m sorry, I’m so sorry, oh, fuck.”
 Then he just stared at Jeff, waiting for him to say something.